 A prospectus is a legal document that a company or mutual fund must produce when it is offering a security for sale.
 The prospectus provides detailed information about the security so that potential investors can better understand what they’d be buying.
 Among other things, this information can include:

-- Background on the company and its current financial situation
+- Background on the company and its current financial situation and principals

 - How many total shares are being issued

 - The type of security being issued (stock, bond, fund, etc.)

 - The name of the institution underwriting the offering, if there is one

 This information is meant to notify potential investors that the security is either coming or is currently available.
 In addition, a prospectus can help investors determine whether the security might be a fit for them.

 A prospectus typically comes in two different forms: preliminary prospectuses and final prospectuses.
 When a company or fund is preparing to release a new security, it will issue a preliminary prospectus.
 Then, once the offering is complete and actually available to investors, a final prospectus will also be available.
 The two versions will likely have many similarities, with the final prospectus containing more details and any changes that took place during the finalization process.

 Before you can even read a company or fund’s prospectus, you’ll need to find it.
 The way to do this is to visit the SEC’s website, which houses a database called Electronic Data Gathering, Analysis and Retrieval, or EDGAR.
 There are a number of ways you can search for the prospectus you need access to, including by company/mutual fund name, ticker symbol, filing date and more.